SoriaFN/Tools/README.md

 - **DoG Filter**  A simple Difference-of-gaussians filter for fluorescence images.
 - **Draw_Trajectory** Draws a trajectory of a single molecule on top of its video file based on coordinates previously calculated in TrackMate.
-- **Autosegment_and_coloc**  A script to segment and calculate colocalization in multichannel images.
+- **Autosegment_coloc**  A script to segment and calculate colocalization in multichannel images.